umbrela-academy/prod-cat-crud/README.md

 The test report is generated using `jest-html-reporter` and is located in project root at `test-report.html`.
 Test coverage report is located in `/coverage/lcov-report/index.html`.

-- The repo contains strictly unit tests only as per the task.Integration tests and e2e tests could be added for deeper coverage.
+- The repo contains strictly unit tests only as per the task.
+Integration tests and e2e tests could be added for deeper coverage.

 ## Future Improvements